ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialRotation.md

    0 & 0 & 1
    \end{pmatrix}
    ```
-   4. note

-    - " in equations mean [arcsec]

 4. `Nutation`

    1. overview

-    - This function calculates the nutation of the center orbit.
+    - This function calculates the nutation of the central object.

    2. inputs and outputs